loreanvictor/tmplr/README.md

 # Making a Template

-Every public repository is a template for `tmplr`.
-If you have such a template, you can enhance user experience by adding a recipe to interactively customise the result for end user's needs.
-To do this, add a [YAML file](https://en.wikipedia.org/wiki/YAML) named `.tmplr.yml`, located at the root of your repository.
+Every public repository is a template.
+They can be enhanced by adding a recipe to interactively fill up the project using user's context.
+To do this, add a `.tmplr.yml`, located at the root of your repo.
 When running the following:

 ```bash
 npx tmplr your/repo
 ```

-`tmplr` will copy the contents of your repo and then execute the recpie.
+`tmplr` will copy your repo and run the recpie.
 Alternatively, if someone already has your repo locally, they can run the recipe like this:

 ```bash
 npx tmplr
 ```

-To test how your repository would act as a template, use the `preview` command:
+Use `preview` to test how your repo would act as a template:

 ```bash
 npx tmplr preview